Plugins

 spydershell.py

 Launches the spyder environment with access to Leo instance.
-See http://packages.python.org/spyder/.
+See https://packages.python.org/spyder/.

 startfile.py